 Patients that undergo our rapid Tramadol detox under anesthesia have a nearly 100% success rate in becoming opioid-free.
-With the worst of the withdrawal symptoms taking place while patients are sleeping, the pain and fear of going through detoxification are minimal.
-The Waismann Method Rapid Detox occurs in an accredited hospital by a quadruple board-certified anesthesiologist with over 22 years of rapid detox and medically assisted opioid detox experience.
+With the worst of the withdrawal symptoms taking place while patients are sleeping, the pain and fear of detoxification are minimal.
+Waismann Method Rapid Detox occurs in an accredited hospital by a quadruple board-certified anesthesiologist with over 22 years of rapid detox and medically assisted opioid detox experience.

 Call us today and ask about all our tramadol treatment options.